 Once you have the correct identification and paperwork you need to make sure you have the means to pay the fine.
 This would be either via cash or credit card.
 You then make your way to the designated impound office and reclaim your car.
-You will also have a sticker stuck across your windscreen that can be very difficult to remove so perhaps bring along a scraper to help remove it.
+You will also have a sticker stuck across your windscreen that can be difficult to remove so perhaps bring along a scraper to help remove it.

 Now you're back in your car on your way home relieved that at least your car had not been stolen.
 "I will never again park in a restricted area in Barcelona city centre" you say to yourself.
 And with good reason because now you know around every dark corner near restricted parking zones is a stealthy but efficient car impound serviceman just waiting for his next victim.